 used to add additional labels to the gradient key.

-# connect collocation frequencies to source document
+# calculate frequencies with reference to source document (first row)

 # create a ggplot object of the transcript